 I encourage the companies that I speak with to dig deeper.
 And to start to ask the tough questions that will reveal the underlying compelling business reasons to redesign your website.

 Ask the Tough Questions

-As an example, let’s use the “it doesn’t provide a great user experience” as the initial answer for why this business wants to redesign its website.
+As an example, let’s use the “it doesn’t provide a great user experience” as the initial answer to why this business wants to redesign its website.
 The first question that needs to be asked is how do you know the site isn’t providing a great user experience?
 What does the data in your web analytics tell you?
-Looking at key data points such as the percentage of visitors who are repeat visitors, conversion rate, and number of pages viewed per session will confirm whether the site is providing a great user experience.
-Assuming the data supports the premise of a bad user experience, the next series of questions you need to address are what I call “the why’s and how’s”.
+Looking at key data points such as the percentage of visitors who are repeat visitors, conversion rate, and the number of pages viewed per session will confirm whether the site is providing great user experience.
+Assuming the data supports the premise of bad user experience, the next series of questions you need to address is what I call “the why’s and how’s”.

 The Why’s and How’s

 The “why’s and how’s” questions take you from a surface level pain point to the compelling business reason or reasons.
 Questions to ask yourself include “Why is a bad user experience an issue for your company?” and “Why are you addressing this issue now?” and “How is this impacting your business?” and “How will it affect your business if you don’t fix this issue?”.
 After asking questions like these, you’ll get closer to uncovering the compelling business reason for the redesign project.

 For the company that initially said its reason for redesigning its website is due to the poor user experience, perhaps the real reason is that the competition is stealing market share both from your existing and potential customers.
 Another compelling reason could be that current customers, who normally would buy related products, are now doing so much less often than they used to.
 With this example, it’s clear that the compelling business reason to redesign this company’s website is that it’s losing revenue and its website needs to provide a better user experience to stem the flow of customers and prospects leaving and selecting the competition instead.